 - Attendance registers are taken for all classes, and are used to assist in determining a student's duly performed (DP) status.
 In order to receive a class mark at the end of each semester to allow a student to write the tests and submit a portfolio, a student is expected to attend all lectures, tutorials and practicals.
-Attendance at critiques and briefing sessions are compulsory. - In the case of prolonged/repeated illness/absence students shall submit medical certificate or may be disqualified from the summative assessment if in the opinion of the Programme Committee they are no longer able to meet the minimum work requirements in any subject for which they are enrolled.
+Attendance at critiques and briefing sessions are compulsory. - In the case of prolonged/repeated illness/absence students shall submit medical certificate or may be disqualified from the summative assessment if in the opinion of the Programme Committee (consisting of the HoD, Programme Coordinator and the lecturer concerned) they are no longer able to meet the minimum work requirements in any subject for which they are enrolled.

-Rules for Masters Programme Master of Fine Art, SAQA ID 72183, 120 Credits.
+Rules for Masters Programme Master of Arts in Fine Art, SAQA ID 72183 (96830), 120 Credits.

-• An aim of the course is to educate artists in a number of disciplines for entry into the art and design market with a high level of technological, conceptual, communicative and creative skill.
-The Master of Fine Art course provides a context in which this guided study may be consolidated and advanced.

-- The course is structured to provide an integrated approach to theory and practice, although its emphasis is on practice-based research.
+- An aim of the course is to educate artists in a number of disciplines for entry into the art and design market with a high level of technological, conceptual, communicative and creative skill.
+The Master of Art in Fine Art course provides a context in which this guided study may be consolidated and advanced. - The course is structured to provide an integrated approach to theory and practice, although its emphasis is on practice-based research.
 The proposed theoretical argument should centre around, and be integrally related to, the research question explored in the practical work.
 The practice led and the academic theoretical research is a theoretical contextualization and critical analysis of an approved research topic, situated within the realm of contemporary art discourse. - In addition, see Rules G24 and G26 in the Rule Book for Students, and the Postgraduate Handbook.